KevinPike/cododemo/CoreOS.md

 ### Cron

+Fleet's service files are very much like the systemd service files.
+I have not found the decoder ring yet, however, this [Man Page](http://www.freedesktop.org/software/systemd/man/systemd.service.html) is useful.
+You'll have to stitch together the sections.

+The CoreOS team calls this "scheduling".

-Here is a [link](http://bl.ocks.org/adamalex/b5fb7f6b42caba4c3413) to some units that look like cron configs.
+[Link](http://bl.ocks.org/adamalex/b5fb7f6b42caba4c3413) to some units that look like cron configs.

 Enterprise tools